12 Fluid Statics & the Hydrostatic Equation

 For Further Thought or Discussion

-• A cylindrical container filled with water is rotated.
+- A cylindrical container (bucket) filled with water is rotated.
 What happens to the shape of the water’s surface?

-• In a density-stratified water container, the density varies with depth according to \varrho (z) = 1000 + 1.1 z for 0 < z < 100 m, where z = 0 is the surface.
+- In a density-stratified water container, the density varies with depth according to = 1000 + 1.1 for 0 < < 100 m, where = 0 is the surface.
 Show how to determine the pressure field.

-• What are the factors influencing the stability of floating objects?
+- What factors influence the stability of floating objects?
 How can you determine the equilibrium position of a floating body and its stability conditions?

 Additional Online Resources